wpilibsuite/frc-docs/source/docs/software/basic-programming/java-gc.rst

 .. admonition :: No amount of system tuning can fix out of memory errors caused by out-of-control allocations.

-    If you are running out of memory, always investigate allocations with :ref:`heap dumps <docs/software/basic-programming/java-gc:diagnosing out of memory errors with heap dumps>` and/or :doc:`VisualVM </docs/software/advanced-gradlerio/profiling-with-visualvm>` first.
+    If you are running out of memory, always investigate allocations with heap dumps and/or :doc:`VisualVM </docs/software/advanced-gradlerio/profiling-with-visualvm>` first.

 If you continue to run out of memory even after investigating with VisualVM and taking steps to minimize the number of allocated objects, a few different options are available to make additional memory available to the robot program.